 Completing a credential from a Canadian designated learning institution is a great option for individuals looking to eventually work and settle in the country.
 At some point in your studies, you may want to start working in Canada.
 The process of changing your study permit to a work permit will depend on where you are at in your program.

-If you are currently enrolled in full-time studies at a Canadian educational institution, you may be eligible to work part-time, or in some cases, full-time.
+If you are currently enrolled in full-time studies at a Canadian educational institution, you may be eligible to work full-time on campus or off campus.

-Study permit holders are permitted to work up to 20-hours per week, or full-time during a scheduled break.
-You do not need to apply for a separate work permit to work part-time as a Canadian study permit holder.
+Study permit holders are now permitted to work more than 20-hours per week while studying or during a scheduled break.
+You do not need to apply for a separate work permit to work as a Canadian study permit holder.
 However, it must be indicated on your study permit that you are authorized to work in Canada.
 If you are eligible to work, but your study permit does not state that you may work or accept employment in Canada, you can apply to have your permit amended.

 Certain educational programs in Canada require students to complete a co-op or internship work placement as part of their program of study.
 If you meet the requirements for a co-op or intern work permit, you may be eligible to work full-time for part of your studies.